truward/brikar/README.md

 * Standardized logging
 * Optional spring security configuration
 * Simple service authentication
-* Emitting metrics to logs
+* Emitting metricss to logs
 * Tracking request IDs - associating unique request-specific ID with every message in the logs that correspond to particular request
 * Retries with backoff (for generated clients)